code-distortion/swap-con/README.md

 Here you can specify a connection to simply ***reuse*** when needed.
 In this example the 'mysql' connection will continue being used unless a 'mysql-ro' connection or group exist in the current .env file.

 Alternately you can choose a connection to ***clone*** when needed.
-If swapped above, the 'mysql' connection details will be cloned and a separate new connection made to that same database (unless a 'mysql-ro' connection or group exist in the current .env file).
+If the line above is uncommented, the 'mysql' connection details will be cloned and a separate new connection will be made to that same database (unless a 'mysql-ro' connection or group exist in the current .env file).

 ***NOTE:*** As a rule of thumb you should add a fallback for each connection you refer to by name in your code.
 This will save exceptions from occurring when the connections can't be resolved.

-### Changing connection settings in your code
+### Altering the available connections on the fly

 Sometimes you need to change connection settings from within your code.
-You may wish to do this for example if you have a single-tenanted website.
-Your code would need to first run and work out which tenant is needed, and then pick a particular database connection to use.
+For example you may wish to do this if you have a website that connects to different databases, one for each client.
+Your code would need to first run to work out which client is needed, and then pick their database connection.

 You can alter connections: